Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 - No guaranteed return – Unlike fixed and indexed annuities, there is no guarantee that you will earn interest on your investment.
 If your investment portfolio performs poorly, it will affect the value of your annuity.

 - Taxed as income – When you withdraw your money, the earnings are taxed as income, not at the more favorable capital-gains rate.

 - Complexity – Because they can be complicated, some investors may become confused about the provisions of variable annuities.
 This has led to what regulators say are questionable sales practices making variable annuities a leading source of investor complaints to the (FINRA).

-- Surrender charge – If you take some or all of your money out of your annuity earlier than the contract allows, you usually will have to pay a surrender or withdrawal charge.
+- Surrender charge – If you take some or all of your money out of your annuity earlier than the contract allows, you will have to pay a surrender or withdrawal charge.
 This charge can be as high as 10 percent early in the contract.
 Some annuities allow you to withdraw small amounts – typically 10 percent or less – annually.

 - Mortality and expense risk charge – This is the charge to cover guaranteed death benefits, guaranteed income for life or guaranteed caps on administrative charges.
 These fees can be 1.2 percent or more a year.

 - Administrative Fees – These cover record keeping and other administrative costs.

 - Sales commission – The agent who sold you the annuity may receive compensation for the sale.

 - Underlying fund expenses – These cover expenses of the subaccounts in which your money is invested.
 This can be more than 1 percent a year.

 Free Look Period

-Most variable annuity contracts contain what’s called a “free look” period.
-It’s sort of a test run on the annuity where you can try it out to see if it will work for you.
+Most variable annuity contracts have a “free look” period.
+It’s a test run on the annuity for you to determine if it’s right for your situation.